 Back in 1956, a team of researchers led by Dr. Benjamin Bloom identified three domains of educational activity: Cognitive, Affective and Kinesthetic.
 Simply put, Cognitive refers to the processes involved with learning that happen via the mind.
-Rote memorization, scaffolding, mnemonic devices are examples of learning that involves processes which engage the mind.
+Rote memorization, scaffolding, and mnemonic devices are examples of learning involving processes which engage the mind.
 It’s where knowledge “resides” in the person.
 The affective domain refers to learning that happens at an emotional level, and affects one’s growth in feelings and attitudes, as well as the learner’s self-perception.
 Kinesthetic learning involves physical actions, and applies to the learner’s skillset and level of physical performance.
 In three short words: think, feel, do.

 There are also 3 main styles of learning, commonly referred to as VAK: Visual, Auditory and Kinesthetic.
 While learning domains are present in all learners as ways that information is processed within the learner, learning styles deal with how information is input into the learner.
 That is, does the learner see something, hear something, or do something that causes the learning process to occur.
 It’s been said that each person has their own preferred learning style.
 Some will learn better by listening to a lecture on a particular topic, while others will learn better by researching the topic on their own through reference materials.

 Learning styles deal with perception and memory.
 An excellent succinct article which provides some background on the topic, and its applications to learning in both the classroom and in adult learning relative to workplace training can be found at http://nwlink.com/~donclark/hrd/styles/vakt.html.